Azure-Samples/ms-identity-msal-java-samples/2-client-side/Device-Code-Flow/README.md

 - [https://aka.ms/aadv2](https://aka.ms/aadv2)

-For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414)
+For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](http://go.microsoft.com/fwlink/?LinkId=394414)